gvwilson/thirdbit/fiction/maddy-roo/index.md

 *Clang!
 Thwack!*
 All around the square militia and bots battled each other.
-As the last of the dizzysmoke wafted away
+As the last of the dizzysmoke wafted away,
 Dockety switched off the rotor and dropped it on the cobblestones.
 "Bzzt brrzzzt crackle," it said, pointing at the mayor's house and pushing Maddy toward it.